MohdHassaan21/LAVENDER/README.md

    → present on the navbar
    → click on new terminal, then on the dropdown arrow next to the +
    → select COMMAND PROMPT
 STEP 4: Make sure you are inside the correct project directory (the folder where package.json exists).
+Click on the name of the project(eg teamproj) while opening terminal window and type 'cd od-genie'.
 STEP 5: RUN  'npm install' ,this installs all required libraries (Tailwind, etc.).
 STEP 6: In the same terminal, RUN  'npm run dev'
 STEP 7: You’ll see something like :